Home Gym Management Small Gyms Aren’t As Profitable As You Think

 The only solution here is to invest in adequate high-quality gym equipment.
 Deciding what equipment to add to a small gym can be a hassle, but you can purchase multipurpose equipment.
 And since you’re a small gym, you won’t have to worry about many people sharing the same equipment because you’ll only have a handful of people at any time.

-4. Poor Management
+4. Piss-poor Management

 Most people think about the gym floor and equipment when supervising maintenance.
 But poor management of places like the locker rooms and bathrooms can drive clients away.
 Nobody wants to work out in a smelly and disorganized gym, especially when they are paying a membership fee.